jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 As the identity is stable, the following properties holds for the rendered items:
 - an element is only rendered *once*, so only adding or deleting items to the store will lead to changes in the UI, as those new elements will be added or inserted or the deleted elements will disappear from the DOM.
-- any change to an existing item will *not* change the UI anymore.
+- any change to an existing item will *not* trigger any re-rendering action anymore.

 The latter is an important aspect to consider before the use of `renderEach` for entities:
-If you still need to reflect those changes, it might be a better choice to rely on the default `renderEach` application relying on equality.
-But if only a small set of properties of an element could possibly change and performance is an important aspect, rely on this application of `renderEach` and add additional mount-points inside the elements subtrees.
+If you still need to reflect those changes, you have the following two options:
-You will learn about those in
+- If you want to apply precise rendering rely on this application of `renderEach` and add additional mount-points inside the elements subtrees.
+You will learn about those in [chapter about store mapping](/docs/storemapping/#reactive-rendering-of-lists-of-entities-with-automatically-mapped-element-store).
-[chapter about store mapping](/docs/storemapping/#reactive-rendering-of-lists-of-entities-with-automatically-mapped-element-store).
+- Otherwise, it might be a better choice to stick to the default `renderEach` application relying on equality.

 Have a look at its application in our [todomvc](/examples/todomvc/) example.